sneakysneak/docs/pages/connector-authentication/suitecrm.md

 ## Authentication ##

+Please Note - Each installation of the connector needs its own dedicated user, or you may see "Invalid Session" errors.
+If you need to add further users, you can consult [SuiteCRM's official documentation](https://docs.suitecrm.com/admin/administration-panel/users/#_user_management).

 The SuiteCRM Connector requires the following information to install.

 1. Domain (Your account's domain - for example **xyz.staging.coursecrm-hosting.com**)